A Psalm of Praise (Psalm 8)

 “Out of the mouth of babies and infants, you have established strength because of your foes to still the enemy and the avenger.”
 This means that God chooses to use the weak and pathetic worship of his people as the means of triumphing his most powerful enemies.
 The praise of the weakest Christian, this psalm is saying, is stronger than all the strength of God’s most powerful enemies.
 If we could invite the most strident atheists and line them up here, and then invite our preschoolers to come in and sing a song over here, this psalm says that the atheists wouldn’t stand a chance.
 The worship of God’s people, even when done poorly, is stronger than all of God’s enemies.
 God “brings onto the field of battle the poor and spirit against the arrogant hordes of wickedness in order to slay their intolerable pride in the dust.”

 I don’t know what that does to you, but that makes me want to worship more than I do.
-It makes me want to worship poorly even, because it’s not the worship of the eloquent that God needs It’s worship period, even done by people like me.
+It makes me want to worship poorly even, because it’s not the worship of the eloquent that God needs.
+It’s worship period, even done by people like me.

 And so having shown us what our worship does, the psalmist gives us big reasons why we should worship.
 So this morning it’s pretty simple.
 Worship is about the most important thing we could ever do: point one.
 When you worship and you’re weak, you’re still stronger than when you’re doing anything else at full strength.
 That’s point one.
 Point two: so worship.
 David doesn’t waste a lot of time developing theories of worship.
-He just says that it’s important, and then leads us in worship, giving us two really big reasons why we should worship.
+He just says that it’s important, and then leads us in worship, giving us two huge reasons why we should worship.

 So this morning: I give you permission to worship as I preach.
 This isn’t a lecture on worship.
 This is going to be a practice session.
 We’re going to begin and end as David does: “O LORD, our Lord, how majestic is your name in all the earth!”
 That’s how David begins and ends this psalm.
 The LORD, our Lord, has a majestic name, not just in where he is worshiped, but in all the earth.
 He alone is worthy of our worship.
 Our ultimate purpose is to bring him praise because he is supremely worthy.